camarguinho/eda-challenge/README.md

 The main goal will be for you to deploy 🚀 the foundational components of an Event-Driven Architecture on top of Red Hat OpenShift Container Platform.
-The foundational components of this Event-Driven Architecure should be:
+The foundational components of this Event-Driven Architecture should be:

 - An Apache Kafka cluster with some topics to publish and consume messages.
 - A Quarkus application to publish and consume messages from topics of Apache Kafka cluster